 By Matthew Fretwell

-He is currently pursuing a doctoral degree in church planting at Southeastern Baptist Theological Seminary.
+He is currently pursuing a doctoral degree in Great Commission Leadership at Southeastern Baptist Theological Seminary.